XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 * The CFTokenIssuance space key (0x007E).
 * The AccountID of the issuer.
-* The AssetCode of the issuance.
+* The transaction sequence number

 ##### 1.2.1.1.2.
 Fields